 Advanced Units or Ph.D.
 Minor Requirement

-Students must complete 12 units of advanced graduate course work, referred to as advanced units (AU).
-Students earn AU by taking: (a) non-core graduate psychology courses; and/or, (b) graduate-level courses in other departments comparable in quality to graduate courses offered by the Psychology Department.
-If there is any question about comparability of courses, the student should consult the advisor, student services, and, in some cases, the graduate program committee chair before taking the course.
+Students must complete 12 units of advanced graduate coursework, referred to as advanced units (AU).
+Students earn AU by taking: (a) non-core graduate psychology courses and/or (b) graduate-level courses in other departments comparable in quality to graduate courses offered by the Psychology Department.
+If there is any question about the comparability of courses, the student should consult the advisor, student services, and, in some cases, the graduate program committee chair before taking the course.

-Courses taken for a letter grade must receive a grade of 'B-' or better to count towards the advanced units requirement.
-Students may request to count up to 3 units of undergraduate-level coursework towards the AU requirement.
-The advisor should support the request and the undergraduate course must be substantive and relevant to the student's graduate research.
+Courses taken for a letter grade must receive a B- or better to count toward the advanced units requirement.
+Students may request to count up to 3 units of undergraduate-level coursework toward the AU requirement.
+The advisor should support the request, and the undergraduate course must be substantive and relevant to the student’s graduate research.
 Requests to count undergraduate-level coursework must be submitted to the student services manager and may be adjudicated by the Director of Graduate Studies and/or the Graduate Program Committee.

-A student may choose to complete a Ph.D. minor in another department in lieu of the advanced units requirement.
-Students who choose to pursue a minor should register this decision with the student services manager.
+A student may complete a PhD minor in another department instead of the advanced units requirement.
+Students pursuing a minor should register this decision with the student services manager.

-Advanced units and/or Ph.D. minors must be completed by the end of fourth year.
-It is the department’s expectation that all decisions related to the AUs or the Ph.D. minor are made in close consultation with the student’s advisor.
+Advanced units and/or PhD minors must be completed by the end of the fourth year.
+The department expects all decisions related to the AUs or the PhD minor to be made in close consultation with the student’s advisor.

 The goals of the graduate program in the Stanford Psychology Department are twofold.
-First, it aims to develop researchers who are expert scholars in the area of their dissertation.
-The program expect graduates to be fluent in theoretical foundations and debates, empirical findings, and methods of their respective fields.
-Second, it aims to guide and foster students’ development of an original research program that significantly advances knowledge in their field of specialization.
-Therefore, the research requirements, implemented in a series of milestones, are intended to help students obtain the necessary research experience, receive expert and constructive feedback from their primary advisor(s) and their committee, and ensure successful completion of their dissertation research at the end of the program.
+First, it aims to develop researchers who are expert scholars in their dissertations.
+The program expects graduates to be fluent in theoretical foundations and debates, empirical findings, and methods of their respective fields.
+Second, it aims to guide and foster students’ development of an original research program that significantly advances knowledge in their specialization.
+Therefore, the research requirements, implemented in a series of milestones, are intended to help students obtain the necessary research experience, receive expert and constructive feedback from their primary advisor(s) and their committee, and ensure the successful completion of their dissertation research at the end of the program.

-Students are expected to spend at least half of their time engaged in research from the beginning of the first year of graduate study to the completion of the Ph.D., taking no more than 10 units of course work each quarter.
+Students are expected to spend at least half of their time engaged in research from the beginning of the first year of graduate study to the completion of the PhD, taking no more than ten units of coursework each quarter.